pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 ## Exercise 14 (optional) - Extract FieldTab component in `Home/MainView.js`

+Goal: see how suprising it can be to extract generic components.

+1. Look inside `MainView` component, there are 3 components there: `YourFeedTab`, `GlobalFeedTab`, `TagFilterTab`
+2. Try to extract a generic `FeedTab` component for them
+3. Do those components conform to LSP?
+4. Does it matter?
+If yes - when?

 ## Exercise 15 - Extract separate api for Home, Article and Editor features

+Goal: segregate API interfaces for different features.

+0. (optional) Rename `agent` to `api` because `agent` is a stupid name for an API module
+1. Search globally and see where the API methods are use (for example: search for "Articles.create")
+2. If the API is used only in one feature then move it there
+3. Do it only for Home, Article and Editor features
+4. Do it in small parts, feature by feature

+Attention: in some cases you will need to import two API files - one shared and one feature-specific.

 ## Exercise 16 - Extract routing module